hsu-aut/sparql-result-converter/README.md

   {
     objectToGroup: 'owner',           // property that should be grouped
     name: 'ownerName',                // new name for the grouped property
-    childRoot: 'pets'                 // name of the array of the remaining properties (pet and petType) }
+    childRoot: 'pets'                 // name of the array that will contain the remaining properties (petName and petType) }
 ];
 ```